duongphuhiep/blog1/content/posts/csharp-system-text-json.md

 ## My take away

-I beleive that Microsoft knows where they are going and capable to make the best .NET Json Serializer.
+I believe that Microsoft knows where they are going and capable to make the best .NET Json Serializer.
 They will improve futher the `System.Text.Json` package evens if it is (questionably) not the fastest one right now.
 In addition, the `System.Text.Json` package is open source and will probably attract talented contributors.
 It's time for me to [migrate from the `Newtonsoft.Json` to this new `System.Text.Json`](https://docs.microsoft.com/en-us/dotnet/standard/serialization/system-text-json-migrate-from-newtonsoft-how-to).

 [Michael Blog's post]: https://michaelscodingspot.com/the-battle-of-c-to-json-serializers-in-net-core-3/
 [Wade Blog's post]: https://dotnetcoretutorials.com/2020/01/25/what-those-benchmarks-of-system-text-json-dont-mention/